 A unit providing regulation service is expected to respond to a reserve pickup 10-minute basepoint at its stated response rates as bid.
 If the unit exceeds the given basepoint within the reserve pickup, it will be paid for the overgeneration.
 However, the unit must return to its RTD/Automatic Generation Control (AGC) basepoint, within three (3) RTD intervals following termination of the reserve pickup.
-The unit will be paid for overgeneration during the three (3) RTD interval grace period.
+The unit will be paid for overgeneration during the three (3) Formatted: Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.5" + Indent at: 0.85"

+RTD interval grace period.
 Limited Energy Storage Resources (LESRs) do not participate in reserve pickups except as follows:

-- 1. If they are consuming (charging) when the event is called, AGC will move the LESR to a zero output position and - 2.
-If they are injecting (discharging), AGC will maintain their current output subject to any energy limitations.
+- If they are consuming (charging) when the event is called, AGC will move the LESR to a zero output position and - If they are injecting (discharging), AGC will maintain their current output subject to any energy limitations.